£150 Government Energy Rebate

 The rebate will not need to be repaid.

-This means 4 out of 5 households in England will benefit, including around 95% of rented properties.
-However, second homes or empty properties will not benefit.
+This meant that 4 out of 5 households in England will have benefited, including around 95% of rented properties.
+Second homes and empty properties were not eligible.

 When will the rebate be paid ?